Deltares/Wflow.jl/docs/src/user_guide/additional_options.md

 `path_input`.
 A mapping between external state names and internal model states is required.
 This information is specified for each model component, the `vertical` model and `lateral` model components.
-In the example below the `vertical` component represents the SBM concept, and for the `lateral` components there is a `river` (including `reservoir`), `land` and `subsurface` domain.
+In the example below the `vertical` component represents the SBM concept, and for the `lateral` components there is a `river` (including optional `reservoir`, `lake` and `floodplain` components), `land` and `subsurface` domain.
 The internal model states are listed on the left side, and the external state names are listed on the right side.
 Note that `path_input` is only required when `reinit` is set to false. `path_output` is optional, an output state file is only written when it is defined.
 If neither is set, the entire `state` section can be left out.

 ```toml
 [model]